isomerpages/iras-taxacademy/_structured-tax-training/tax-training-roadmap.md

   </tr>
   <tr>
     <td>Programme Admission Requirements</td>
-    <td>• Participants have completed Tax Academy’s GST Programme Level 1 and have 1-2 years of relevant working experience in taxation</td>
+    <td>• Participants have completed Tax Academy’s GST Programme Level 1 and have 1-2 years of relevant working experience in taxation<br><br>*Participants with more than 5 years of relevant working experience in GST may be considered on a case-by-case for direct admission into the GST Programme Level 2*</td>
   </tr>
   <tr>
     <td>[Accreditation by the Singapore Chartered Tax Professionals](https://sctp.org.sg/)</td>